Garg Aviation

 After completing the experience requirement as laid down in clause (c), the applicant shall undergo a Flight Instructor’s Course approved by the Director-General before undergoing the skill test as mentioned in clause (e) and shall provide evidence of —

-(ii) having practiced instructional techniques in those flight manoeuvres and procedures in which it is intended to provide flight instruction.
+(ii) Having practiced instructional techniques in those flight maneuvers and procedures in which it is intended to provide flight instruction.

 The Flight Instructor’s Rating may be renewed on receipt of satisfactory evidence of the applicant —

-The rating shall indicate the class and the types of aeroplanes/helicopters as the case may be on which the holder is entitled to impart instructions.
+The rating shall indicate the class and the types of airplanes/helicopters as the case may be on which the holder is entitled to impart instructions.

-(a) having obtained appropriate aircraft rating for that type on his professional pilot’s licence;
+(i) Having obtained appropriate aircraft rating for that type on his professional pilot’s license;

-(b) having satisfactorily completed not less than five hundred hours of flight time as Pilot-in- Command on aeroplanes or three hundred hours of flight time as Pilot-in-Command on helicopters, as the case may be; and
+(ii) Having satisfactorily completed not less than five hundred hours of flight time as Pilot-in- Command on airplanes or three hundred hours of flight time as Pilot-in-Command on helicopters, as the case may be; and

 Note — Requirements mentioned in (b) and (c) may be varied by the Director-General under special circumstances in the case of an experienced Flight Instructor who has successfully completed a course approved by the Director- General.

-(a) to impart flying instructions on aeroplanes/helicopters, as the case may be, having an all-up- weight not exceeding five thousand seven hundred Kgs. and which is entered in the aircraft rating of his licence, and also on an aeroplane/helicopter having an all-up-weight exceeding five thousand seven hundred Kgs. and which is entered in his Instructor’s Rating.
+(a) To impart flying instructions on airplanes/helicopters, as the case may be, having an all-up- weight not exceeding five thousand seven hundred Kgs. and which is entered in the aircraft rating of his license, and also on an airplane/helicopter having an all-up-weight exceeding five thousand seven hundred Kgs. and which is entered in his Instructor’s Rating.

-(b) to supervise and authorise solo flights by student pilots and supervise flying instructions imparted by Assistant Flight Instructors.
+(b) To supervise and authorize solo flights by student pilots and supervise flying instructions imparted by Assistant Flight Instructors.

 Provided that this privilege shall be subject to any directions that may be issued by the Director- General in this behalf to Flying Training Organisations.